Soheab/alexflipnote.py/docs.md

-# AlexFlipnote.py Official Docs
+# AlexFlipnote.py | Docs
+An easy to use Python Wrapper for the [AlexFlipnote API](https://api.alexflipnote.dev)\

-For any questions and support for the wrapper, you can visit the [AlexFlipnote server](https://discord.gg/alexflipnote "AlexFlipnote")
+For any questions and support, you can join the [AlexFlipnote server](https://discord.gg/alexflipnote)

 ## Getting Started:

 To begin with, you'll have to install the package by doing one of the following commands: